databrary/design/ridir-16/narrative.md

 Databrary currently allows users to search across collections of videos for selected terms.
 We will design, implement, test, and refine back-end technologies and user interfaces that return within-video search results in ways that makes it easy for users to click on and preview video segments the search engine finds.
 The interface will allow users to select and download selected segments for future reanalysis using the desktop video coding tools that are part of a user's current workflow.
-Databrary will keep track of the source(s) of the selected videos and generate electronic "reference lists" of the materials a user searches for and copies (*maybe just for search results?*).
 Databrary's existing "timeline" interface for depicting tagged video segments will be modified to allow users to display the sets of tags that have been applied to shared video sessions.
 These features will make it easy for Databrary users to discover, preview, copy, and reanalyze video datasets that meet the specific requirements of their research question while keeping careful track of data sources and provenance.

-2. Enable codes and annotations from selected existing video and audio coding tools to be imported into, visualized within, and searched across the Databrary digital library.
-Enable Databrary codes to be exported along with videos in an open format that may be imported back into existing coding tools.
+2. Enable codes and annotations from selected existing video and audio coding tools with large user bases to be uploaded to, imported into, visualized within,  searched across, and downloaded from the Databrary digital library.
+Enable Databrary codes from one tool to be exported along with videos to other tools in both native file formats and an open, accessible, inteoperable, and reusable format.

-Databrary currently stores spreadsheet files in a small number number of formats, but even if the files are well-structured, the information within them is not searchable.
-Working closely with a technical advisory group from a selected subset of coding tool developers (see pp. X-X) commonly used by developmental researchers, Databrary will develop ways for users to upload coding spreadsheets linked to videos and make the codes available for visualization and search across the library.
+Working closely with a technical advisory group representing the leading academic and commercial video coding software tools (see pp. X-X) commonly used by developmental researchers, Databrary will develop ways for users to upload and download coding files linked to videos.
+Import functionality will bring the codes into the Databrary system and make the codes available for visualization and search within a dataset and across the library.

 Databrary will build the capacity to export imported codes back into their native formats wherever possible.
-In addition, we will support export into an open, text-based file format (probably XML, CSV, and/or JSON) that could in principle be imported back into any desktop tool that supported the format.
+In addition, we will support export into an open, text-based file format (probably XML, CSV, and/or JSON) that can be imported back into any desktop tool that supports the format.
-These features will provide information for the search capabilities described in Aim 1, and they will reduce barriers to sharing coded videos across labs that use different coding tools.
+These features will be indexed by Databrary's existing search engine and thereby provide information for the search capabilities described in Aim 1.
+The features will reduce barriers to sharing coded videos across labs that use different coding tools and allow users to build upon codes generated by others.

-3. Design and implement ways for authorized Databrary users to create electronic code manuals that link text-based or numeric tags to richer descriptions of code definitions, including video snippets or exemplars.
+3. Design and implement ways for Databrary to upload, import, index, visualize, make available for search, and export the information about specific behavioral codes contained in coding manuals or coding file templates.
+Create electronic code manuals based on this information that links text-based or numeric tags to richer descriptions of code definitions, including video snippets or exemplars.

-Most columns in video coding spreadsheets consist of letters or numbers coupled to time stamps or time interval.
+Most columns in video coding spreadsheets or data files consist of letter or numeric codes coupled to time stamps or a time interval.
-These minimal codes simplify the laborious task of coding video.
+These minimal codes simplify the laborious task of manually coding video by allowing users to press single buttons on a computer keyboard to record specific behavioral events.
-Researchers provide richer, narrative based definitions of codes -- "m" means baby is in motion or "m" means mother is speaking -- in separate coding manuals or in specialized fields within coding tools.
+Single character codes make for efficient coding, but lack transparency and make search and reuse difficult.
+"M" may mean a baby is in motion in one study but "Mother is speaking" in another.
+To resolve this ambiguity for themselves and their collaborators, researchers regularly generate richer, narrative or even image or video-segment-based definitions of codes in separate coding manual files.
+Some coding tools store code definitions in specialized fields.
+These coding manuals are rarely shared with other researchers outside the original team.

-Databrary will develop ways for users to create or upload rich, text-based code definitions.
+We will develop ways for users to upload and share coding manuals.
+We will also develop ways for text-based code definitions in coding manuals to be imported into a searchable and indexable electronic form, linked to a dataset, on the Databrary platform itself.
+We will also develop ways to extract code definitions from those coding tools whose files store them.
-The code definitions will thereby become searchable.
+The code definitions will thereby become indexable and searchable.
-This will help the search engine return more relevant and useful information to users.
+This will help the search engine return more relevant and useful information to users than the simple single-character codes, and it will provide better, more human-readble information for visualizing the codes while previewing recordings.
-Further, the creation of code- (Aim 2) and coding-manual (Aim 3) import capabilities will establish the technical foundation for communities of researchers to create conceptual ontologies.
-Researchers who share interests in particular phenomena or constructs can search Databrary for illustrative video segments and have meaningful, data-driven discussions about whether the codes, definitions, and segments describe the same phenomenon.

 4. Design interfaces for Databrary that enable users to collaborate on coding video or audio recordings, share coding spreadsheets, maintain version control over coding information, and track data provenance.

+(*Reconcile this with Project 4 text--Rick's newest visioning doesn't quite fit this*)

 Databrary will become an even more powerful and attractive tool for video data storage and sharing if it can be used by researchers to facilitate coding in geographically separate locations.
-Most video coding will continue to occur offline using desktop tools.
+Bandwidth and browser performance constraints mean that most video coding will continue to occur offline using desktop tools for the foreseeable future.
 Databrary will develop ways for researchers to share coding with collaborators in different locations, by keeping track of information about different coding passes on the same videos.
 This will allow coders in one lab, for example, to carry out reliability coding on videos coded in a collaborator's lab.
 Similarly, as more users search Databrary for selected segments and reanalyze them, new or revised codes will be applied to existing shared video sessions.